 - Leukemia is a cancer of the bone marrow, which creates blood cells.

 - Lymphoma and myeloma are cancers of the immune system.

 The direct cause of this disease is changes (or modifications) to the DNA in your cells.
 Genetic mutations can be inherited.
 They can also occur after birth as a result of environmental forces.
 Some of these forces include:

 - certain viruses, such as the human papillomavirus (HPV)

 - lifestyle choices, such as type of diet and level of physical activity

 Accordingly, risk tends to increase with age.
 Some existing health conditions that cause inflammation may also increase your risk of malignancy.
-An example is an ulcerative colitis, a chronic inflammatory bowel disease.
+An example is ulcerative colitis, a chronic inflammatory bowel disease.

 Factor that contribute to malignancy

 Knowing the factors that contribute to this disease can help you to live a lifestyle that decreases your risks.
 According to specialists, these are the seven best ways to prevent this disease:

 - Stop using tobacco and avoid secondhand smoke.